-- To Conduct a critical examination of Sri Lanka's current garbage collecting difficulties. - To Analyze the current computer-based systems critically a waste collection solution. - To make a project prototype of the system.

-• To Determine the effectiveness of the new Automated Solid Waste Collection and Management System.
+- To conduct a critical examination of Sri Lanka's current garbage collecting difficulties. - To analyze the current computer-based systems critically and to suggest an effective waste collection solution. - To make a project prototype of the system. - To determine the effectiveness of the new Automated Solid Waste Collection and Management System